-Brooke and Marshland Academy are a federation based in Thorne and Moorends.
-Both settings have a named SEND Co-ordinator who have completed the Government SEND co-ordinator qualification.
-Mrs Karen Coward is the Head of School and SENCO at Marshland Primary Academy and Mrs Lynsey Baxter is the SENCO at Brooke Primary Academy.
-The Governor responsible for SEND across the Federation is Mr Richard Breckell.
+Marshland Primary Academy is based in Moorends and is part of the Venn Education Trust.
+The Executive Head Teacher is Mrs Sarah Hall and the named SENCO is Mrs Nikki Jowitt.
+The Governor responsible for SEND at the school is Mr Richard Breckell.
 Together, they ensure that the Special Educational Needs policy works within the guidelines and inclusion policies of the Code of Practice (2014), the Local Education Authority and other policies current within the school.